PBRjr/obsidian-eberron-notes/Campaign Notes/Brainstorms/Dreamlily Den.md

 - run by Halak Boromar's side, not Castar
 - Enforcers all left moments before party arrived, after they were informed of an incoming raid by the Black Guard

+**plot stuff**
+- turned over furniture, left behind belongings, general signs of leaving in a hurry.
+- a note on a table that reads "RED CLOAK BATTALION, BURN IT ALL, MOVE THE PRISONERS TO SKYWAY"
+- [[Godlings, Demigods, and Other Mythical Creatures]] is on the desk from his capture
+- guards might drop hints about an untouchable location on the skyway
+- flashing crystal wrapped with a magical conduit leading to various structures in the warehouse
+	- bomb timer, trigger skill challenge to escape the burning/collapsing warehouse with the Black Guard close in tail

+**enemy roster**
+all boromar enforcers and members have left only druggies and the drug makers that were left behind without their knowledge after the raid begins:
+Hobgoblin death captain leader of the black guard, Garhorn knows of him Hired hands Orc Blitzers to deal with the bulk of the members during the raid

 **secret**
 the place is being surveilled by the Sharn watch, who are preparing for a raid...